junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 And soon Cas realizes, the breakfast is surprisingly good, and definitely too much.
 The bag has more than enough pancakes and waffles and French toasts and crepes and benedicts and omelets to feed an army.

-He takes them out and spreads them on the motel table, and the table isn't big enough to host all of them.
+He takes them out and spreads them on the motel table, and the table isn't big enough to host all of them flat.

 He turns to Dean, genuinely curious, "Are we expecting many people to join?"